What is a nursery rhyme?

 How did nursery rhymes originate?

-A lot of our best-known nursery rhymes are centuries old, and originated as part of an oral tradition, handed down from generation to generation.
-However, they only really began to be published in the 18th century, when children’s literature blossomed as a genre in its own right.
+A lot of our best-known nursery rhymes are centuries old.
+They originated as part of an oral tradition, handed down from generation to generation.
+However, they only really began to see publication in the 18th century.
+This was the era in which children’s literature blossomed as a genre in its own right.

 Are they meant to be funny?

-While some nursery rhymes are designed purely to entertain, others give a moral or educational lesson.
-Many are intended to help children learn the alphabet and numbers, and support very young children in learning how to speak.
+While some nursery rhymes serve purely to entertain, others give a moral or educational lesson.
+Many aim to help children learn the alphabet and numbers.
+They also support very young children in learning how to speak.
 Some are ostensibly for children, but have been scrutinised for coded, at times sinister, references to historical events and personalities.
-As such, they make a useful document of the times in which they were created.
+As such, they make a useful document of the period around their creation.

 What is the oldest nursery rhyme of all?

-It’s hard to know which is oldest nursery rhyme of all, but a French poem numbering the days of the month, similar to ‘Thirty days hath September,’ was recorded as early as the 13th century.
-Other early examples include ‘Humpty Dumpty’ and 'Ding Dong Bell’, the latter recorded in 1580 by John Lange, the organist of Winchester Cathedral.
+It’s hard to know which is oldest nursery rhyme of all.
+However, a French poem numbering the days of the month, similar to ‘Thirty days hath September,’ was recorded as early as the 13th century.
+Other early examples include ‘Humpty Dumpty’ and 'Ding Dong Bell’.
+The latter was written down in 1580 by John Lange, the organist of Winchester Cathedral.

 And the first published book of nursery rhymes?

-The first significant book of nursery rhymes was called Tommy Thumb’s Song, published in London in 1744.
+The first significant book of nursery rhymes, Tommy Thumb’s Song, saw publication in London in 1744.

 Are the oldest nursery rhymes the most famous?